 Windows Vista® users may use the built-in wireless utility.
-If you are using another company's utility or Windows® 2000, please refer to the user manual of your wireless adapter for help with connecting to a wireless network.
+If you are using another company's utility, please refer to the user manual of your wireless adapter for help with connecting to a wireless network.
 Most utilities will have a "site survey" option similar to the Windows Vista® utility as seen below.